XueliangHan/xuelianghan.github.com/draft/what-is-programming.markdown

 ###Program a computer is to tell a computer to do things for you

 All things are processed as information form in a computer system, information need to be organized/structured, not scattered at everywhere, and them are transform from one structure to another structure in a computer system, which is under the control of procedures.
 Here, we define data is binary number: 0, 1.
 Information can be text, image, audio, video, structured data.
 So the progress of information processing in a computing machine is:

 * Input information (That will be the problem/question with a computer acceptable form)
 * Store, Process information
 * Output information (That will be the answer with computer form/human readable form)
-  * In CLR age,
+  * In CLR age,  you don't need to consider graphic interface, program the core model and write the logic, you are done.
-  * In GUI age,  classic module is MVC.
-Model charge for processing information.
-View charge for show the result.
-Controler charge for control, interact with model and view, get user's action from view and tell view how to reaction/represent itself, tell model the new information(update from view/etc.) need to process, and get the result from model who have just finished process the new incoming information.
+  * In GUI age,  a classic model to build a program is MVC (Model-View-Controler).
+Model charged for processing information.
+View charged for showing the result.
+Controler charged for controling the all part, such as: interact with model and view, get user's action from view and tell view how to reaction/represent itself, tell model the new information(updated from view/etc.) need to process, and get the result from model who have just finished process the new incoming information.

 ###Algorithms and Data Structure
 Problems can be solved by approrite _Algorithms_, _Data Structure_, and a good _Design_.